workflowhub-eu/about/index.md

 <summary>Related resources</summary>

 * [SEEK](https://seek4science.org/) is the underlying platform used by the Workflow Hub
-* [RO Crate](https://w3id.org/ro/crate/1.0/) is a metadata/packaging mechanism, used by Workflow Hub for exchange of workflows
+* [RO-Crate](https://w3id.org/ro/crate/1.0/) is a metadata/packaging mechanism, used by Workflow Hub for exchange of workflows
 * [BioSchemas Workflows](https://bioschemas.org/profiles/Workflow/0.3-DRAFT-2020_03_03/) - a suggested new `schema.org` type for describing computational workflows
 * [Common Workflow Language](https://www.commonwl.org/) (CWL) is an executable workflow language, which Workflow Hub use primarily for descriptive functions
 </details>